anastasia-yaschenko/Hidden-Markov-Model/README.md

-# Hidden Markov Model for predition of stock returns
+### Application of Hidden Markov Model to Prediction of Stock Returns